Mission

 Our teaching methods are grounded in the National Association of the Education of Young Children (NAEYC) principles of child development including age and individual appropriateness.
 The program also supports the relationship between children, their families, and Center preschool staff.

-Classroom instruction is designed to meet the needs of linguistically and culturally diverse children.
+Classroom instruction is designed to meet the needs of all children.

 Program Description